google/fscrypt/README.md

 To enable the PAM module `pam_fscrypt.so`, follow the directions for your Linux distro below.
-Enabling the PAM module is needed for login passphrase-protected directories to be automatically unlocked when you log in, and for login passphrase-protected directories to remain accessible when you change your login passphrase.
+Enabling the PAM module is needed for login passphrase-protected directories to be automatically unlocked when you log in (and be automatically locked when you log out), and for login passphrase-protected directories to remain accessible when you change your login passphrase.

 #### Enabling the PAM module on Ubuntu